leobut/geocachingUtils/README.md

 	- Allow to open a cache position on google maps
 	- *Allow to convert a word or sentence into numbers (German: "Buchstabenwortwert")*
 	- Translate geocache detail content using google translator
-	- Automatically decrypt hints (should be a setting)
 	- Bring back the little map that Groundspeak killed a couple of months ago, that's more zoomed out and gives a region
 	- Filter logs of a cache by type
 	- Show last log date next to the trackable on to see if the trackable is still alive